We’ve all experienced it: After submitting endless job applications, you anxiously wait to hear back but only receive radio silence in return.

 3. Use standard formatting

-While beautifully designed resumes may be striking to the human eye, some applicant tracking systems may be unable to read them.
+While beautifully designed resumes may be striking to the human eye, some ATS may be unable to read them.
 Here’s where you can use resume formats to your advantage.

 When creating an ATS-compatible resume, it’s best to avoid fancy formatting like: